rylarson/tao-chef-talk/index.md

 --new-slide--

-## Blurred lines
+## Story time

-Horrible song
+Tripwire Story

+Note:
+   * Telling this story to tell you another story
+   * I think we are at the same crossroads with environment automation

+## Story time - The beginning

+Old school software development

+Separate development and QA silos

+Note:
+   * This was bad
+   * QA gets involved too late when bugs are costly to fix, especially if they are a product of the basic design TODO look up more reasons this was bad

 --page-break--

-## Blurred lines

-* Development and QA
-* Development and Operations
+## Story time - Scrum Culture

+Developers and QA coexist on Scrum teams that are now responsible for their own Development and QA.

 Note:
-   * As automated testing has become more ubiquitous, the lines between development and QA have blurred
-   * In some cases, the lines are gone
-   * Agile, DevOps practices have driven this shift
+   * This is good
+   * QA gets involved early, finds bugs.
+   * Bugs are cheaper to fix because developers have context when the bugs are found
+   * Tripwire always did 'agile'.
+The culture shift is what took time.
+Scrum processes helped
+      * The culture shift is what was important and what was hard.
+   * People problem solved

 --page-break--

-## Blurred lines
+## Story Time - Blurred lines

-Developers automate

-TODO need something about VM
+   * Move to Scrum drove the blurring of the lines between dev and QA.
+   TODO draw this same parallel between DevOps and blurring of the lines between dev and ops TODO at least that this created the tools that allows us to get this value
+   * Developers naturally pick up some QA work
+      * Developers automate, leading to more automated tests

 Note:
-   * Developers create automated testing frameworks
-   * Developers also create automated configuration management and deployment tools

---new-slide--

-## Story Time

-Tripwire Story
+   * Culture shift leads developers to feel ownership of QA

 --page-break--

-## Story Time
+## Story Time - Test automation

-TL;DR Dedicated QA Teams to QA Engineers embedded with Development (or the other way around if you prefer)

-   * Move to Agile around 2008 drove the blurring of the lines between dev and QA.
-   * Developers and QA now coexist on Scrum teams
-   * Scrum teams responsible for their own QA
-   * Waterfall bad (QA gets involved too late when bugs are costly to fix)
+Test automation is valuable

+TODO The value add promise of automation is that a developer can make a change, run the tests, and if they pass, they know they didn't break anything

+TODO tie this into value add of codifying environments as code.
+At any time, test, development, and build environments can be reproduced with confidence that the exact same bits are built.

+Note:
+   * The company as a whole sees the shift towards more automation as extremely valuable
+      * At the end of the day, nothing will succeed unless it has value

 --page-break--

-## Story Time

-What happened?

-TL;DR Teams owning their own QA drove automation and got QA involved earlier in the process

-   * Developers started writing more test code
-   * QA started writing more test code [because they had to maintain developer code]
-   * More code = more automation

---page-break--

-## Story Time
+## Story Time - But wait

-Test Automation is valuable

-   * The company as a whole sees test automation as extremely valuable
-   * Developer mindset goes from "Testing is hard/not my job" to "Testing is awesome, more codez"
-   * QA mindset goes from "Developers code" to "I code too"
-   * This is clearly a gross generalization
+Automation is a culture problem too

---page-break--

-## Story Time

-What happened?

-TL;DR Business recognized value of automation.
-Creates automation and performance testing team!

-   * Some teams were better at automation than others
+   * Some teams were naturally better at automation than others
-   * Business wants all teams to get value, so they form shared team to act as a support team for the feature teams
+   * Business takes top down approach to make automation skill set available to all teams
+      * Forms Performance & Automation team
+   * Changing culture is hard :(

+Note:
+   * 'Step back' feeling
+   * Developers and QA both cry "We have to specialize" as jobs move together
    * Ineffective, why?
 Because it is the same situation as the rest of QA was prior to the agile shift
-      * Perf bugs found late in cycle, Perf team doesn't get a hold of the code quick enough (Tie this back into why we started to do Agile)
+      * Perf bugs found late in cycle, Perf team doesn't get a hold of the code quick enough
-   * Tried Embed perf team members, didn't really work because the performance **culture** wasn't baked into the team
+   * Even with embedding perf team members, didn't really work because the performance **culture** wasn't baked into the team
       * Culture is much harder to change, doesn't happen from the top down
          * Lots of push back from developers (we have to specialize!)
-   * Teams are now responsible for their own performance (maybe roll this into because they know how to automate tests and their environments?)

 --page-break--

+TODO this is the transition point to environment automation

 ## Story Time

-Developers start becoming responsible for creating test environments

-   * Both dedicated team and individual developers had automation for provisioning environments.
-Developers automate!
+Automating your test only gets you so far.
+You still need resources on which to run the tests.

+   * Variances in environments makes automated tests brittle
+   * Loss of confidence in automation devalues the automation
-   * Not invented here syndrome and poor sharable design cause nobody to share anything

- TODO transition into Chef as a framework!
+TODO Environment automation is even harder than test automation TODO Test automation frameworks are usually a product of language or technology choice, there are standards TODO Not invented here syndrome and poor sharable design cause nobody to share anything TODO transition into Chef as a framework!
 TODO can be used by dedicated teams and feature teams HANDOFF POINT**** TODO VM makes this possible
+TODO we tried to write our own Configuration Management frameworks.
+Writing good frameworks is hard, no buyoff, no WIIFM because no free stuff from community site

+Note:
+   * Environment Problems:
+      * Developer machines with the right environment to author tests
+      * Continuous integration slaves to run the tests

+--page-break--

+## Specialization is bad

+TODO tie this into blurred lines (maybe this + blurred lines is the closing of Story time)

+--new-slide--

+## Configuration Management

+--page-break--

+## Chef

+--page-break--

+## The power of virtualization

+TODO Virtualization is nothing new
+TODO Automating virtualization is nothing new
+TODO Scripts are not reusable

+--page-break-

+Vagrant

 --new-slide--